daemonio/reddit-poster/README.md

 symbol "\~" is the field separator and "schedule" can be:

     best     : heuristic to decide the best time to post. anytime  : post as soon as possible follow   : post after some post -- the one above it in the `postfile.txt`.
-    +t[smh] : tradicional schedule.
+    +t[smhd] : tradicional schedule.
 Post after "t" time has passed.

 Example of `postfile.txt`: